crabzilla/crabzilla/README.md

 ## Reactive

 All command handling i/o (http, jdbc) is using reactive apis from Vertx.
-You don't need to use reactive apis within your domain code to, for example, to call external services.
+You don't need to use reactive apis within your domain code to, for example, to call external services from your aggregates.
 You can let your domain code very simple and testable / mockable but even so you will achieve a much better performance and resilience.

 ## Getting started